Updated January 2022

 Teaching assistants are individuals that help out a teacher with their job in the classroom.
 While some teaching assistants will work for the library, office, or another part of the school, most are in the classroom with students.
 There, they work with students to ensure that lessons go smoothly, no matter what the subject or age group is.

 At Sizle, we try to help teachers and students share documents for their classwork.
-Teachers can use Sizle to share presentations. lectures and documents with students.
+Teachers can use Sizle to share presentations, lectures and documents securely with students.
 Students will then use Sizle to view and take notes on lecture slides and documents.